xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 Hi!
 I am **Xiaohui Wang**, a third-year undergraduate student majoring in Electronic Information Science and Technology at [Fudan University](https://www.fudan.edu.cn).
 I am fortunate to be advised by [Prof. Tao Chen](https://eetchen.github.io/) at the Fudan EDL Lab.
 I also work closely with [Dr. Peng Ye](https://scholar.google.com/citations?user=UEZZP5QAAAAJ&hl=zh-CN) (Postdoc at CUHK MMLab).
 My research interests lie in **Efficient AI**, **Multi-Modal AI**, and **Multi-Agent Systems**.

-I am proud to have received the **National Scholarship (2022-2023)** for my academic achievements, with a GPA of **92/100**, ranking in the **top 5%** of my class.
+I am proud to have received the **National Scholarship (2022-2023)** for my academic achievements, with a GPA of **92/100**.
 I am passionate about exploring ways to enhance AI systems for more efficient and versatile real-world applications.

 This summer, I will be joining HKU [MMLab](https://mmlab.ie.cuhk.edu.hk) as a **research intern** under the supervision of [Prof. Ping Luo](http://luoping.me/).
 I am excited to work alongside talented researchers.

 <span style="color:blue;">If you are interested in connecting, collaborating, or discussing ideas, feel free to reach out to me via email.
-I am also seeking a Ph.D. position for Fall 2026.
-You can access my CV [here](https://drive.google.com/file/d/11pBx6cszdNOhwSO6p3drbUZfVpP_HCMt/view?usp=sharing).</span>
+I am also seeking a Ph.D. position for Fall 2026.</span>

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 I am proud to be named one of the Top 10 Students in the School of Information Science and Technology at Fudan University!
+- *2025.05*: &nbsp;🎉🎉 I have received the Fumei Summer Research Scholarship from the Fumei Foundation.
+Many thanks for their generous support!
 - *2025.03*: &nbsp;🎉🎉 I have been accepted into the 2025 Summer Research Internship Programme in School of CDS at HKU.
 - *2025.03*: &nbsp;🎉🎉 Our work on [Delta Parameter Compression](https://arxiv.org/pdf/2503.06676) is now on arxiv！

 # 🎖 Honors and Awards
 - *2022-2023* **National Scholarship**
+- *2024-2025* Top 10 Student Award at School of Information Science and Technology
+- *2025.05* Fumei Summer Research Scholarship (awarded to only 4 students at Fudan University)
 - *2023-2024* SCSK Corporation Scholarship
 - *2024.09* China Undergraduate Mathematical Contest in Modeling (Second Prize, Shanghai)